Rsantct/pAudio/README.md

 This is a system-wide audio control for a MacOS (or Linux PC), so that you can EQ and control all the audio sent to your DAC, Audio Interface, or Headphones.

-External sources (vinyl and other analog stuff) can be processed With a high quality inputs sound card.
+External sources (vinyl and other analog stuff) can be processed with a high quality inputs sound card.

 Some features: